Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Export.md

         Enter the end account number or use the increase/decrease arrows.

 - [CONTINUE]
-    Click this button to proceed to the next step.
-The *CSV: Step 2* window is displayed.
-The *Export...* notice is displayed during the export process.
+    Click this button to continue and follow the on-screen instructions to complete the export.
+As soon as the export is completed, the *Exported without error* confirmation window is displayed.
+Click the [OK] button to continue.
+The exported file(s) are displayed.
+Click a file name to download the corresponding file.
+By default, the downloaded exported file is saved in the *Downloads* folder of your device.

+    > [Info] If you need further assistance, contact your MPS consultant.